croton-on-hudson/bicycle-pedestrian-committee/README.md

 We serve as advisors to the village on matters of interest to bicyclists and pedestrians.

 ---
+## Disclaimer
-** All material  All material published here is work-in-progress and may not be up-to-date or accurate. **
+**All material published here represents work-in-progress and may not be up-to-date or accurate.**
+Any opinions expressed here represent the individual opinions of specific committee members, not the committee as a whole nor the Village of Croton-on-Hudson.
 ---

 ## Project board